-The permittee shall plug and abandon the well as provided in the Plugging and Abandonment Plan (Attachment Q) of the April 20, 2015 Hilcorp 2015 UIC Class I Permit Application submitted by the permittee, which is hereby incorporated as a part of this permit.
-Within 60 days after plugging any well the permittee shall submit a report to the Director in accordance with 40 C.F.R. § 144.51(p).
+The Permittee shall plug and abandon the well as provided in the Plugging and Abandonment portion (Section 7.3 and Appendix F of the September 3, 1997, permit application), which is hereby incorporated as a part of this permit.
+Abandonment plans will be implemented in accordance with AOGCC and EPA regulatory requirements, as well as utilizing current technology applicable to the condition of the well at the time.
+Within 60 days after plugging any well the Permittee shall submit a report to the Director in accordance with 40 CFR 144.51(p).
 EPA reserves the right to change the manner in which the well will be plugged if the well is not proven to be consistent with EPA requirements for construction and mechanical integrity.
-The Director may ask the permittee to update the estimated plugging cost periodically.
+The Director may ask the Permittee to update the estimated plugging cost periodically.